Click on the Link Below to Purchase your Tickets Online

 Justin Streeter, was raised in South East Texas and discoverd his passion for dance at age 18.
 Mr. Streeter won numerous scholarships from West Coast Dance Explosion, The Pulse on Tour, LA Dance Magic and Motiv8 tour.
 He has also assisted some of the top choreographers in America such as David Moore, Phillip Geniza, Rosero McCoy, Lane Napper, Mark Kanemura and Jackie Lautchang!
 Mr. Streeter is a Faculty Member of The Streetz Dance Convention & Competition and iRule...Dance in Beaumont.
 In June 2013 he will be a Guest Teacher for the International Ballet of Houston Summer Intensive.

 Tim Coronado, is the Artistic Director of TNT Dance Xplosion in Santa Fe, TX.
 He began dancing at age nine and afteronly a few years on the competition stage Tim accepted a contract to tour as a background dancer on Frankie J's "Slam Down" tour.
 He later went on to tour with Christina Milian and appeared as a dancer in the original "Step Up" movie as well as Shaina Perry's video, "It's Me".
 Having trained and taught classes across the United States, Tim returned to the Houston/Galveston area in 2007 where he began teaching to both recreational and competitive level dancers.
 Not only has Tim's dancers won several awards and qualified to attend several national level competitions, Tim has also received several judges awards of his own for "Best Choreography", "Best Concept", and "Most Entertaining".
 Mr. Coronado regularly teaches Master Classes in Houston and across Louisiana and has been a Guest Teacher with International Ballet of Houston.
-In August 2013 Mr. Coronado will become the Associate Choreographer for International Ballet of Houston.
+In August 2013 Mr. Coronado was appointed Associate Choreographer for International Ballet of Houston.

 Lauren Blakeney started dancing at an early age under various teachers and styles in the Houston area, with a heavy emphasis on ballet growing up.
 She was a part of Kingwood Jazz and Company where she worked with such teachers as Peter Chu, Jessica Hendricks, and Marlana Walsh-Doyle.
 She also was a member with International Ballet of Houston under the Direction of Richard d'Alton to further her studies in ballet.
 Lauren attended Point Park University at age 17 under Dance scholarship where she was a soloist in Trey McIntyre's "Blue Until June" , as a freshman.
 She was a finalist on Season 9 of So You Think You Can Dance, making it all the way to the top 25 girls of Vegas week.
 Lauren most recently has been a principal dancer with Rasta Thomas's, Rock The Ballet with the "Bad Boys of Dance" on world tour for the past year.
 She has performed in Germany, Austria, Switzerland, Finland, Lithuania, Denmark, Sweden, and Ukraine.
 Currently coming off of tour Lauren will be assisting Chebar Williams on NUVO dance convention and is looking forward to expanding her choreographing and teaching in the area of Trinity, Florida which she now calls home.